 - The challenges managers face when employees want to move into leadership roles

 - The best ways to cultivate an environment that’s conducive to this transition

 Let’s dig in. 👇

 How does the status of the customer success industry affect the transition from a Customer Success Manager to a leadership role?

 As the overall customer success function and community matures, there really needs to be some focus put on how we grow and mature our team, so members can actually take on leadership positions.

-When I talk about leadership, it's not just being a manager and having a title, neither is it just about getting that promotion.
+When I talk about leadership, it's not just about being a manager and having a title, neither is it just about getting that promotion.
 Rather, it's about developing the mentoring, sponsoring, and coaching abilities that are critical to being a good leader.

 Everyone needs to have some sort of maturity plan; a growth objective to aspire to.
 You want to avoid being stuck in the same monotonous rut of doing all the same things over and over again.
 It’s all too easy to view the next QPR as ‘just another meeting’, or to see the next customer success plan as ‘just another document’ that you need to deliver.

 This shift is incredibly important and one I don’t want to gloss over.
 Within a promotion, you go from being focused on the customer’s success, to employee success.
 Being success-focused goes hand-in-hand with being a good manager, focusing on getting your team to do well in their own careers and, most importantly, in their own engagements with customers.

 In other words, customer focus becomes employee focus.